postnatal recovery near me diastasic recti.jpg

 During pregnancy, this connective tissue naturally stretches to accommodate your growing baby, losing tension and so the two bands of the 6-pack muscles are ‘pulled’ apart (although they only very rarely actually split), creating a ‘gap’.

-However, although diastasis is often talked about in terms of ‘gap’, what really matters here is the functionality of the midline/connective tissue, its springiness/ability to respond and tense up when needed.
+However, although diastasis is often talked about in terms of ‘gap’, what really matters here is the functionality of the midline/connective tissue, its springiness/ability to respond and tense up when needed, possibly affecting the functionality of your core.

 How likely am I to have or develop diastasis?